-Lauren is a Manager in RMI’s Carbon-Free Electricity Practice, leading research and collaboration projects to support the rapid transition to a low-carbon electricity system.
+Lauren is a Principal in RMI’s Carbon-Free Electricity Practice, leading research and collaboration projects to support the rapid transition to a low-carbon electricity system.
 Specifically, Lauren’s work examines the roles that renewable energy and distributed energy resources can play in grid planning and investment.

 Lauren has led research on solutions for serving low-income customers with clean energy and has supported utilities and regulators to engage disadvantaged communities in their decision-making processes.
 She has also coordinated engagements with cities, federal government agencies in the United States and Australia, large commercial & industrial customers, and utilities to support them in their procurement and deployment of renewable energy and advanced energy solutions such as microgrids and electric vehicles.
 Lauren has experience as a facilitator for RMI’s Electricity Innovation Lab (e–Lab), an assembly of thought leaders and decision makers from across the US electricity sector focused collaborative innovation to address critical barriers to clean energy deployment.